krypted/precache/README.md

 ```

 ## How it works
-1. The script will first attempt to use `AssetCacheLocatorUtil` (macOS 10.12 or newer) to force the local machine to find the Caching Server for its network.
+1. The script will first attempt to use `AssetCacheLocatorUtil` (macOS 10.12 or newer) to force the local machine to find the Caching Server for its network
-2. The script then checks to see if the machine is a Caching Server, and if it is, uses the relevant URL and port.
+2. The script then checks to see if the machine is a Caching Server, and if it is, uses the relevant URL and port
-3. If the machine isn't a Caching Server, then it checks to see if the machine knows where the Caching Server for its network is located, and if it finds this, uses the relevant URL and port.
+3. If the machine isn't a Caching Server, then it checks to see if the machine knows where the Caching Server for its network is located, and if it finds this, uses the relevant URL and port
-4. If this fails, it falls back to `http://localhost:49672`.
+4. If this fails, it falls back to `http://localhost:49672`
-  * Alternatively, specify which Caching Server to use by using the flag `-cs http://cachingserver:port` - where `cachingserver:port` are the appropriate values.
+  * Alternatively, specify which Caching Server to use by using the flag `-cs http://cachingserver:port` - where `cachingserver:port` are the appropriate values
   * You can find your caching servers port by running: `sudo serveradmin fullstatus caching`
 5. Files are downloaded through the Caching Server; if the asset is already in the cache, it is skipped.
-Only IPSW files are kept.
+Only IPSW files are kept
   * IPSW files are saved in `/tmp/precache` by default.
-Use the `-o` or `--output` flag with a file path to save to a specific location.
+Use the `-o` or `--output` flag with a file path to save to a specific location
 6. Logs are written out to `/tmp/precache.log`

 ## Suggested Use